TeenLife

 For over 30 years, the National Student Leadership Conference has invited a select group of outstanding high school students to participate in its fast-paced, high-level, interactive pre-college summer sessions.
 Choose from more than 30 special-interest programs hosted on college campuses around the U.S.

 Northwestern University’s Center for Talent Development Summer Program has earned global recognition as a premier learning experience.
-Academically advanced students enjoy academic challenges through fast-paced enrichment, honors, and Advanced Placement courses, taught in a highly supportive environment near Chicago.
+Academically advanced students enjoy academic challenges through fast-paced enrichment, honors, and Advanced Placement courses taught in a highly supportive environment near Chicago.

 Experience college life at Northwestern University this summer in the College Prep Program.
 High school sophomores and juniors can earn college credit in undergraduate classes or take a two-week seminar at the university ranked #9 nationally by U.S. News and World Report.

-Motivated students ages 10+ will enhance their summer through additional learning opportunities on a unique, downtown campus.
-Students enjoy access to the University’s award-winning faculty, cutting- edge facilities and a hands-on, experiential learning style.
+Motivated students ages 10+ will enhance their summer through additional learning opportunities on a unique downtown campus.
+Students enjoy access to the university’s award-winning faculty, cutting-edge facilities and a hands-on, experiential learning style.
 We offer programs in athletics, cinema arts, dance, forensic science, journalism, and theatre.

 Smith College welcomes more than 300 young women in high school who want to pursue their academic interests in and outside of the classroom, strengthen their college applications, and meet other motivated, ambitious college-bound students from around the world.

-ST. JOHN’S COLLEGE SUMMER ACADEMY—Annapolis, MD & Santa Fe, NM
+St. John's College Summer Academy—Annapolis, MD & Santa Fe, NM

-St. John’s Summer Academy is a college summer program for high school students (ages 15 to 18), modeled after St. John’s discussion-based, interdisciplinary method of teaching the great books.
+St. John’s Summer Academy is a college summer program for high school students (ages 15 to 18), modeled after St. John’s discussion-based, interdisciplinary method of teaching the classics.
 A hands-on introduction to college, with engaging workshops and awesome off-campus excursions, our Great Books Summer Reading Program helps students hone their reading, critical thinking, and discussion skills.

 Summer Discovery offers pre-college academic and enrichment programs for middle and high school students.
-Spend your summer experiencing col-lege life while gaining independence and confidence.
-Courses are taught by university instructors and students live on campus, exploring university towns for a robust pre-college summer experience.
+Spend your summer experiencing college life while gaining independence and confidence.
+Courses are taught by university instructors, and students live on campus, exploring university towns for a robust pre-college summer experience.

 UConn Pre-College Summer provides rising high school juniors and seniors the opportunity to live and learn through four challenging and intensive one-week sessions to choose from at UConn Storrs, a nationally ranked public university campus.

 The Terp Young Scholars program invites high school students with exceptional ability and promise to an outstanding pre-college experience at the University of Maryland.
-During three weeks in July, students earn 3 college credits and learn about university life.
+During three weeks in July, students earn three college credits and learn about university life.

 Arts Overnight Summer Programs

-Residential Junior Artists workshops at Idyllwild Arts provide life-changing experiences for middle school-aged kids eager to unleash their creative spirits on 205 beautiful acres that evoke a traditional summer camp.
-Junior Artists learn and explore in a positive environment and develop their individual creative expressions.
+Residential junior artists workshops at Idyllwild Arts provide life-changing experiences for middle school-aged kids eager to unleash their creative spirits on 205 beautiful acres that evoke a traditional summer camp.
+Junior artists learn and explore in a positive environment and develop their individual creative expressions.

 New York University Tisch School of the Arts offers high school students professional training in the cinematic and performing arts, and emerging media.
 Students earn six college credits in the four-week residential program.
 Programs are available for sophomores and juniors.
 Need-based scholarships are available.